MicrosoftDocs/sql-docs/docs/connect/homepage-sql-connection-programming.md

 ## ![PHP logo][image-ref-360-php] PHP

 You can use PHP to interact with SQL Server.
-The root of our Node.js documentation is [here](./php/index.md).
+The root of our PHP documentation is [here](./php/index.md).

 #### Code examples